masak/alma/documentation/README.md

 export class SomeClass ...;
 ```

-The declared name is made available in the lexical scope, and put on the export
+Exactly as you'd think, this not only declares a new identifier in the local
-list.
+scope, but also exports it.

 The *export list* form lists existing names to export: